ericrommel/hostfully-exercise/README.md

 ### CI Sample

-You can see the a CI sample for the Cypress testing in [GitHub](https://github.com/ericrommel/hostfully-exercise/actions/workflows/main.yml)
+You can see the CI sample for the Cypress testing in [GitHub](https://github.com/ericrommel/hostfully-exercise/actions/workflows/main.yml)

 ### Deliveries